Virtual Course Catalogue

 Language Courses

 You have already attended German courses at A1.1 level and can't get enough?
 Do you want to keep practising or simply repeat the basics?
 Then this offer is just right for you!
-You can work on, repeat and deepen the content at your own pace at the time of your choice.
+You can work on, repeat and deepen the content on a weekly basis at a time of your choice.

 The course covers the basics of A1.1 level and offers in-depth opportunities for students who have already attended an A1.1-course and achieved very good grades.
-As a fully digitalised offer, it will be possible to study independently at the desired rhythm at a time of your own choice.
+The fully digitalised course can be worked on independently on our learning platform.

 48 hours of independent work, which means at least 4 hours of independent work per week.

-You have already attended the German course „A1+ Survival Level Reloaded” or any other A1 German course?
+You have already attended an A1 German course?
 Do you want to keep practising or simply repeat the basics?
 Then this offer is just right for you!
-You can work on, repeat and deepen the content at your own pace at the time of your choice.
+You can work on, repeat and deepen the content on a weekly basis at a time of your choice.

-The course covers the basics of A1.2/A2.1 level and offers in-depth opportunities for students who have already attended an A1 course.
-As a fully digitalised offer, it will be possible to study independently at the desired rhythm at a time of your own choice.
+The course covers the basics of A1.2 level and offers in-depth opportunities for students who have already attended an A1 course.
+The fully digitalised course can be worked on independently on our learning platform.

 Du hast schon einen Deutschkurs auf B1-Niveau besucht?
 Du möchtest weiter trainieren und deine Kenntnisse festigen?
 Dann ist dieses Angebot genau das Richtige für dich!
-In deinem eigenen Tempo zu einer von dir ausgewählten Zeit kannst du die Inhalte erarbeiten, wiederholen und vertiefen.
+In einem wöchentlichen Rhythmus kannst du zu einer von dir ausgewählten Zeit die Inhalte erarbeiten, wiederholen und vertiefen.

 Der Kurs ist auf die Vermittlung von Deutschkenntnissen im alltagssprachlichen und akademischen Umfeld ausgerichtet und bietet Vertiefungsmöglichkeiten für Studierende, die bereits einen B1-Kurs besucht haben.
-Als volldigitalisiertes Angebot wird es möglich sein, eigenständig im gewünschten Rhythmus zu einem selbst ausgewählten Zeitpunkt zu lernen.
+Das volldigitalisierte Angebot kann eigenständig auf unserer Lernplattform bearbeitet werden.

 Du hast schon einen Deutschkurs auf B2-Niveau besucht?
 Du möchtest weiter trainieren und deine Kenntnisse festigen?
 Dann ist dieses Angebot genau das Richtige für dich!
-In deinem eigenen Tempo zu einer von dir ausgewählten Zeit kannst du die Inhalte erarbeiten, wiederholen und vertiefen.
+In einem wöchentlichen Rhythmus kannst du zu einer von dir ausgewählten Zeit die Inhalte erarbeiten, wiederholen und vertiefen.

 Der Kurs ist auf die Vermittlung von Deutschkenntnissen im alltagssprachlichen und akademischen Umfeld ausgerichtet und bietet Vertiefungsmöglichkeiten für Studierende, die bereits einen B2-Kurs besucht haben.
-Als volldigitalisiertes Angebot wird es möglich sein, eigenständig im gewünschten Rhythmus zu einem selbst ausgewählten Zeitpunkt zu lernen.
+Das volldigitalisierte Angebot kann eigenständig auf unserer Lernplattform bearbeitet werden.

 Il programma del corso mira a sviluppare una competenza comunicativa orientata all'azione nell'ambito delle abilità ricettive e produttive nella lingua straniera al livello B1+ del QCER, a insegnare strategie di apprendimento e a sviluppare una competenza pluriculturale.